 Troubleshooting

 Errors operators hit most often during install and steady-state operation, with the underlying cause and the fix for each.
-If your problem isn’t covered here, file an issue with the Zeotap account team and include the output of SHOW SERVICES IN APPLICATION zeotap; and the timestamp of the failure.
+If your problem isn’t covered here, file an issue with the Zeotap account team and include the output of SHOW SERVICES IN APPLICATION <APP_NAME>; and the timestamp of the failure.

 I see ZEOTAP where it should say ZEOTAP (or vice versa)